Post-Incident Review: How to Turn Cyber Attacks into Learning Opportunities

 These meetings bring together incident responders and key stakeholders.
 A facilitator should guide the conversation through a clear agenda, while a project manager or notetaker captures takeaways and action items.

-Key elements of a post-incident review
+Key elements of what is post incident review

 To get the most value from your review, be sure to cover the following core areas: